ojokne/authentication-api/README.md

 # authentication-api
 ## About
-This is an API based authentication service, you can use it with any front end project.
+This repository is a partial implementation for API authetication.
+It should be used in a project where users require a token to use the service.

-It returns a json web token which you can use to validate your users.
+Customize the code to fit the specific requirements of the application

 The base url is https://authentication-api.up.railway.app/api/

 ## Motivation
 Being a front end enthusiast, I have good skills in HTML, CSS and JavaScript and the [react.js](https://reactjs.org/) framework.
 However, these normally are not enough.
-I have in some circumstances wanted an authentication service for my front end clients.
+I have in some circumstances wanted to implement secure API for my several front end clients.

-There are several services out there, but sadly none was simple and easy enough for me to use out of the box.
-Because of this I decided to write a simple but elegant authentication API.
+Having knowledge of [node.js](https://nodejs.org/en/), I create APIs which my front end projects make requets to, However, handling authentication becomes repetitive after several projects.
+Therefore I created this so that I dont have to repeat myself but just fork it and modify to the requirements of the kind of API and creating

 ## Framework
 The API is fully written in [Express.js](https://expressjs.com/)